aalee88/NonCustodial-Wallet/README.md

-With this you can load your already existing wallet via its mnemonic phrase, private keys, encrypted JSON saved to your browser, JSON string or create a whole new wallet.
+With this you can load your already existing wallet via its mnemonic phrase, private keys, encrypted JSON saved to your browser, JSON string, JSON file or create a whole new wallet.

 After you do so, be sure to connect to the provider by calling the {provi} function.